open/close all folders

 Played By: Stacy Keach

 - Asshole Victim: Being a racist who encourages violence against innocent bystander and brainwashing troubled youths into joining his gangs and accepting white supremacist culture is already enough reason for what later happens to him in the movie, but bonus points when Derek meets him after his prison release where he chews Cameron out for betraying skinhead members for reduced prison sentence and his racist ideology.
 When Cameron threatens to turn Danny into a member of the skinheads, Derek punches him.
 Cameron responds with an insult and Derek stomps him so hard he gots knocked out unconscious.
 In addition later in the movie along with a fellow skinhead associates, Cameron gets jumped by black gangbangers and is implied to be beaten hard.
-Deleted footage shows they received a brutal jumping and just before the assault, they were harassing some colored people just minding their business.
+Deleted footage shows they received a brutal jumping and just before the assault, they were harassing an interracial couple just minding their business.

 - Big Bad: The closest one the film has.
 By the time Derek is out of prison he's organizing several white supremacist gangs throughout the west coast.